Location: Horsehead Nebula / Cerberus Facility: Minuteman Station

 Stepping away, Tali took Veetor’s hand and led him out of the room.

-Turning toward his companions, Shepard ordered, "Jacob, call the shuttle.
-Then, you and I will sweep for anymore hostiles and secure a landing zone.
-Miranda, get on this terminal and download everything Veetor's recorded.
-Hopefully, it'll supplement his omni-tool data."
+Turning toward his companions, Shepard said, “Jacob, call the shuttle.
+Then you and I will sweep for any more hostiles and secure a landing zone.
+Miranda, get on this terminal and download everything Veetor’s recorded.
+Hopefully, it’ll supplement his omni-tool data.”